mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ___
 **Note:** Also worth checking are the various guides and recommendations for the optimal kernel configuration in linuxcnc website and forum.
 ___
 Now we should be able to compile the kernel.
-Note that since many, many device drivers are enabled and will be compiled, the installation process takes a significant amount of time (with i3-4700, it takes about an hour).
+Note that since many, many device drivers are enabled and will be compiled, and, additionally, since dpkg doesn't support multithreading, the installation process takes a significant amount of time (with i3-4700, it takes about an hour).
 ```bash
 make -j `getconf _NPROCESSORS_ONLN` deb-pkg
 ```